Online Safety is the school's ability:

 At home, sometimes children can be given unsupervised access to the Internet.
 This, potentially, allows them to access all kinds of society (both good and bad) and bring them virtually into their homes.

-Please have a look through some options that might help you with any e-Safety concerns
+Please have a look through some options that might help you with any Online Safety concerns

 - Don't know an app from an apple?
 Vodafone's jargonbuster will help keep you up to date.